-Site Type: VBA/VHA/NCA or Program Office Length of Retention VHA Financial Records: Different forms of financial records are retained 1-7 years based on specific retention schedules.
-Please refer to VA Record Control Schedule (RCS)10-1, Part Two, Chapter Four-Finance Management • Patient medical records are retained for a total of 75 years after the last episode of care.
-(Department of Veterans Affairs

-Site Type: VBA/VHA/NCA Length of Retention or Program Office Record Control Schedule (RCS)10-1, Part Three, Chapter Six-Healthcare Records, Item 6000.1a. and 6000.1d.
+Site Type: VBA/VHA/NCA Length of Retention or Program Office VHA Financial Records: Different forms of financial records are retained 1-7 years based on specific retention schedules.
+Please refer to VA Record Control Schedule (RCS)10-1, Part Two, Chapter Four- Finance Management Patient medical records are retained for a total of 75 years after the last episode of care.
+(Department of Veterans Affairs Record Control Schedule (RCS)10-1, Part Three, Chapter Six-Healthcare Records, Item 6000.1a. and 6000.1d.
 Official Human Resources Personnel File: Folder will be transferred to the National Personnel Records Center (NPRC) within 30 days from the date an employee leaves the VA.
 NPRC will destroy 65 years after separation from Federal service.
-(Department of Veterans Affairs Record Control Schedule (RCS)10-1, Part Two, Chapter Three- Civilian Personnel, Item No. 3000.1 Office of Information & Technology (OI&T) Records: These records are created, maintained and disposed of in accordance with Department of Veterans Affairs, Office of Information & Technology RCS 005-1.
-VBA Compensation, pension, and vocational rehabilitation claims folders are retained at the servicing regional office until they are inactive for three years, after which they are transferred to the Records Management Center (RMC) for the life of the Veteran.
+(Department of Veterans Affairs Record Control Schedule (RCS)10-1, Part Two, Chapter Three- Civilian Personnel, Item No. 3000.1 Office of Information & Technology (OI&T) Records: These records are created, maintained and disposed of in accordance with Department of Veterans Affairs, Office of Information & Technology RCS 005-1. ^VBA Compensation, pension, and vocational rehabilitation claims folders are retained at the servicing regional office until they are inactive for three years, after which they are transferred to the Records Management Center (RMC) for the life of the Veteran.
 Official legal documents (e.g., birth certificates, marriage licenses) are returned to the claimant after copies are made for the claimant's file.
 At the death of the Veteran, these records are sent to the Federal Records Center (FRC) and maintained by the National Archives and Records Administration (NARA) in accordance with NARA policy.
 Once a file is electronically imaged and accepted by VBA, its paper contents (with the exception of documents that are the official property of the Department of Defense, and official legal documents), are destroyed in accordance with Records Control Schedule VB-1 Part 1 Section XIII, as authorized by NARA.
+Once a file is electronically imaged and accepted by VBA, its paper contents (with the exception of documents that are the official property of the Department of Defense, and official legal documents), are destroyed in accordance with Records Control Schedule VB-1 Part 1 Section XIII, as authorized by NARA.

-Documents that are the property of the Department of Defense are either stored at the RMC or transferred to NARA and maintained in accordance with NARA policy.
+Site Type: VBA/VHA/NCA Length of Retention are either stored at the RMC or transferred to NARA and or Program Office (generally, ten or twelve years from discharge or release from active duty), whichever occurs first, and then destroyed.
+Automated storage media containing temporary working information are retained until a claim is decided, and then are either stored at the RMC or transferred to NARA and maintained in accordance with NARA policy.
 Vocational Rehabilitation counseling records are maintained until the exhaustion of a Veteran's maximum entitlement or upon the exceeding of a Veteran's delimiting date of eligibility (generally, ten or twelve years from discharge or release from active duty), whichever occurs first, and then destroyed.
 Automated storage media containing temporary working information are retained until a claim is decided, and then destroyed.
 All other automated storage media are retained and disposed of in accordance with disposition authorization approved by NARA.
 Education electronic folders are retained at the servicing Regional Processing Office.
-Education folders may be destroyed in accordance with the times set forth in the
+Education folders may be destroyed in accordance with the times set forth in the Veterans Benefits Administration Records Management, Records Control Schedule VB-1, Part 1, Section VII, as authorized by NARA.
+Employee productivity records are maintained for two years